RedPointGlobal/redpoint-rpi/README.md

        - Amazon RDS for SQL Server
        - Google Cloud SQL for SQL Server
        - Microsoft SQL Server on virtual machine or bare metal
+- **CPU & Memory requirements for Kubernetes Nodepools**
+    - 8 vCPUs and 16 GB of RAM per node

 ### Prerequisites
 - **Kubernetes Cluster:**
 Ensure you use the latest stable version of Kubernetes, which can be either self-hosted or managed.
 Managed options include Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), and Google Kubernetes Engine (GKE).
 If you don't already have a Kubernetes cluster, refer to the ```./kubernetes/``` directory.
 This directory contains official quickstart guides for the managed options.